oeolamiju/bigdataanalytics/README.md

 # bigdataanalytics
-I conducted exploratory analysis on clinical trial datasets in this work and combining the information with a list of pharmaceutical companies all within the Databricks ecosystem.
+I conducted exploratory analyses on clinical trial datasets in this work and combining the information with a list of pharmaceutical companies all within the Databricks ecosystem.